Exotic hadrons associated with $b$-quark: Future prospects

 \paragraph{\textbf{Precise measurement of the exotic candidates}} For the well-established exotic state $\X$, larger data samples will enable studies of additional decay modes and a more precise determination of its branching fractions.
 In radiative decays, the photon reconstruction efficiency at LHCb is intrinsically low; however, the statistics foreseen in Upgrade~II are expected to compensate for this limitation, allowing significantly improved measurements of radiative decay rates and, consequently, tighter constraints on the internal structure of the state.
 Another approach to probe the nature of the $\X$, not discussed in detail in this review, is the study of its prompt-production cross section at the LHC in comparison with conventional charmonium states.
 The System for Measuring Overlap with Gas 2~\cite{2707819} further extends these studies to additional colliding systems (for example\ $p$--He, $p$--Ne, $p$--Ar), providing complementary information on production mechanisms.
 Compared with $\X$, many other exotic candidates --- such as the $T_{c\bar{c}1}(4430)$ --- remain less well explored.
 In some cases, measurements from different experiments are inconsistent; in others, the uncertainties are too large to discriminate between theoretical models, or the reported features can not be accommodated by existing models.
 Clarifying their properties, or even establishing their existence, requires analyses based on larger data samples.
 Amplitude analyses with larger data samples are essential to precisely determine their resonance parameters, thereby providing crucial input to clarify their underlying nature (see for example Fig.~\ref{fig:upgrade_argand_Zc4430}).

 \paragraph{\textbf{Search for new exotic states}} Multiquark candidates are often found near thresholds of hadron--hadron systems, motivating dedicated searches in regions such as the $\Lambda_c \bar{D}_s$ and $D\bar{D}$ thresholds.
 These processes typically involve multi-body final states and low reconstruction efficiency, making large data samples essential.
 With the increased instantaneous luminosity and upgraded detector performance in Run~3 and Run~4, LHCb is expected to collect samples of order millions for $b$-hadron decays to final states containing $J/\psi$ or $\psi(2S)\!\to\!\mu^+\mu^-$, and tens of thousands of events for decays to double open-charm final states (for example, $D\bar{D}$, $\Lambda_c^+\bar{D}$).
+The Run 3 and Run 4 data will also enable searches for doubly-charmed exotic states and fully-charmed tetraquark candidates, including investigations of structures in $D^{(*)}D^{(*)}$ and $J/\psi J/\psi$ systems.
 Some expected data samples and key decay modes are listed in Table~\ref{tab:expected_yields}.
 These statistics will broaden the experimental reach for studies of threshold structures and offer a possibility to search for tetraquark and pentaquark candidates in these modes.
 Related configurations are expected in the bottom sector.
 LHCb is pursuing searches for open-bottom $(bqqq)$, hidden-bottom $(b\bar{b}qq)$, and doubly-bottom $(bb\bar{q}\bar{q})$ candidates, as well as their pentaquark analogues, in prompt production.
 This program will continue throughout Run 3, Run 4, and into the HL-LHC era.
 Building on the established searches for tetraquark and pentaquark candidates, it is natural to extend the exploration to dibaryons, which represent the next relevant class of multiquark systems.
 Such searches are included in the current and future LHCb physics program.